 - If you do not have an immersion blender, you can use a regular blender, but you will need to let them cool significantly, or make sure you have a pressure valve open on your blender.
 Be careful because sometimes high heat can mess up the seal on your blender, too.
-I really prefer using an emulsion blender to blend them up.
+I really prefer using an immersion blender to blend them up.
 It is so easy to just blend them right in the Instant Pot.

 - Cover the release valve with a kitchen towel when doing a quick release.
 You’ll thank me later!
 This keeps your cupboards from getting wet and absorbs all the condensed /pressure/steam/mess.

 - Reserve an extra cup of the liquid when you drain 2/3 of it out just in case you need to add a little more in for the right consistency.
 If you forget, no biggie.
 You can always add regular water but the water the beans cook in is more flavorful.

 - Freeze the leftover beans to use for future meals and recipes.
 I like to freeze 2 cups in a quart-size Ziploc.
 Two cups are very close to the amount that comes in a typical can of refried beans.

 - 1½ lbs dry pinto beans, washed and drained